Desh region

 In the context of the history of Maharashtra, "Desh" is an abbreviation for "Maharashtra-desh", that historical region of the west-central Deccan Plateau that is called the Division of Pune.
 Marathwada came to be called separately because it had been conquered by the Nizam of Hyderabad as part of the former Princely state of Hyderabad.

-The Desh region was the birthplace and core of the Maratha Empire, founded by Chhatrapati Shivaji Maharaj in the 17th century, and is home to a number of cities, like Satara and Pune, associated with the Maratha Empire history.
+The Desh region was the birthplace and core of the Maratha Kingdom, founded by Shivaji in the 17th century, and is home to a number of cities, like Satara and Pune, associated with the Maratha Empire history.
 The region came under British rule in 1818, at the conclusion of the Third Anglo-Maratha War.
 Most of the region was ruled directly by the British as part of the Bombay Presidency, but several princely states, including Satara, Sangli, and Kolhapur, remained under Maratha rulers in subsidiary alliance with the British.
 Satara was annexed by the British in 1848.
 After Indian Independence in 1947, Bombay Presidency became the Indian state of Bombay.
 Bombay state was divided into the states of Maharashtra, Karnataka, and Gujarat in 1960.